People in the U.S. are smoking more cigars and pipe tobacco even as cigarette use declines, the Centers for Disease Control and Prevention found.

-Altria Group Inc. (MO), the largest U.S. seller of tobacco, said it didn’t support having more than one level of taxes.
+Altria Group Inc. (MO:US), the largest U.S. seller of tobacco, said it didn’t support having more than one level of taxes.

 “Altria and its tobacco operating companies believe that little cigars and roll your own tobacco should pay the same tax as cigarettes, as Congress intended,” David Sylvia, a spokesman for Altria, said in an e-mail.
 “The companies support legislation at both the state and federal level to ensure that taxes on little cigars and roll your own are taxed the same as cigarettes.”

 R.J.
-Reynolds Tobacco Co. doesn’t market loose or roll- your-own tobacco, or cigars and couldn’t comment, David Howard, a spokesman for the subsidiary of Reynolds American Inc. (RAI), said in an e-mail.
+Reynolds Tobacco Co. doesn’t market loose or roll- your-own tobacco, or cigars and couldn’t comment, David Howard, a spokesman for the subsidiary of Reynolds American Inc. (RAI:US), said in an e-mail.